Scandinavia is a vast region. You’d think it would be difficult for so large an area to agree on a unifying drink.

 10. Fancy a glass?
 You can make your own aquavit at home.

 Make like a true Scandinavian and DIY your aquavit.
 It’s surprisingly easy.
 A useful starter recipe begins with vodka infused with caraway seeds, fresh dill, star anise, fennel seeds and lemon zest.
-Let it steep for a few days and you’ll be rewarded with aromatic at-home aquavit, ready to be mixed into Bloody Marys or more adventurous options like the Barents Sea Collins or Spring 2014.
+Let it steep for a few days and you’ll be rewarded with aromatic at-home aquavit, ready to be mixed into Bloody Marys or more adventurous options like the Barents Sea Collins.
 Just make sure to try it straight-up first.